slode/lodex/Readme.md

 # lodex

-`lodex` is probably the simplest key-value datastore.
-Key-value pairs are appended to the database file along with the blocks of the trie-based index that keep track of where everything is.
-Only the first couple of bytes of the file are mutable, and this is where we keep the checkpoints. `lodex` keeps two checkpoints, which might seem meaningless at the moment, but might make more sense in the future.
+`lodex` is probably the simplest key-value datastore. `lodex` appends key-value pairs to the database file, along with the blocks of the trie-based index.
+The index keeps track of where everything is.
+Only the first couple of bytes of the database file are mutable and this is where we keep the checkpoints. `lodex` keeps two checkpoints, which might seem meaningless at the moment but might make more sense in the future.

 ## Getting started